-- Honor the spirit of "open spaces" in the identification and development of projects, including use of nature-based solutions and green infrastructure. - Support a reasonable and appropriate balance between urban and unincorporated communities in the use of Coordinator services and SCWP resources. - Work toward a shift in practice, so community input is involved as close to the point of project inception as possible, building a sense of community project ownership. - Raise awareness of and between community voices, the area's public sector and the SCWP. - Remember that it's all about the river and the projects that support the river.
+- Honor the spirit of "open spaces" in the identification and development of projects, including use of nature-based solutions, green infrastructure and watershed restoration. - Support a reasonable and appropriate balance between urban and unincorporated communities in the use of Coordinator services and SCWP resources. - Work toward a shift in practice, so community input is involved as close to the point of project inception as possible, building a sense of community project ownership. - Raise awareness of and between community, Native nations, the public sector and the SCWP.

-We've considered the distinct roles the Watershed Coordinator should play, especially in the first year of service:
+We've considered the distinct roles the Watershed Coordinator should play, which includes the Project Guide, Connector and Educator:

-- Project Guide: TreePeople sees, as a key role of service, to identify and move community-based project concepts to the point where they can be submitted for the Technical Resources Program.
-In Year One, this includes building a base of potential project applicants, helping to evaluate projects in the context of the SCWP, and many activities unique to each project. - Connector: The Watershed Coordinator will help connect project advocates with a project applicant willing to lead and maintain the project if constructed, as well as connecting with the public agencies potentially affected by a project's scope and location. - Educator: The Watershed Coordinator will educate audiences connected to specific projects, including understanding SCWP goals and resources, sharing knowledge of green infrastructure and other nature-based solutions, and the myriad steps involved in project development.
+• Project Guide: TreePeople sees, as a key role of service, to identify and move community-based project concepts to the point where they can be submitted for the Safe, Clean Water Program and cost-share sources.
+In Year Three, this includes continued exploration and building the capacity of potential project applicants, helping to evaluate projects in the context of the SCWP, and many activities unique to each project.

+• Connector: The Watershed Coordinator will help connect project advocates with a project applicant willing to lead and maintain the project if constructed, as well as connecting with the public agencies potentially affected by a project's scope and location.

+Educator: The Watershed Coordinator will educate audiences connected to specific projects, including understanding SCWP goals of water quality, water supply and community enhancement, sharing knowledge of green infrastructure and other nature-based solutions, and the myriad steps involved in project development.

-Priorities in Year One
+Priorities in Year Three

 There are countless ways in which a Watershed Coordinator can support activities in the Area, but to be effective, it's important to establish parameters and priorities as to how to use time and resources as efficiently as possible.
-It's also important to recognize that Year One of the program will be a time of learning about how the Watershed Coordination program works and where it can be most impactful.

-We therefore have identified the following ways to prioritize activities, especially in Year One.
+We therefore have identified the following ways to prioritize activities, especially in Year Three.

-Role More likely to be prioritized Less likely to be prioritized Project - Creating matrices of potential projects - Conducting outreach or collecting Guide and project sponsors. signatures for individual projects. - Providing guidance to project applicants - Serving as a project applicant or on meaningful community engagement. partner.
-Connector - Building initial relationships with core - Broad-based outreach, such as tabling interested parties. at events. - Connecting project applicants and appropriate resources. - Gathering data on underrepresented, disadvantaged and tribal community needs for WASC and project use.
-Educator - Educating interested parties as it relates - Delivering education about projects to specific new projects, especially with already submitted to the SCWP through underrepresented, disadvantaged and July 2021, or broad-based education tribal communities. about SCWP.
+Role More likely to be prioritized Less likely to be prioritized Project Guide Supporting potential projects and project sponsors.Providing guidance to applicants including meaningful community engagement.
+Conducting outreach or collecting signatures for individual projects.Serving as a project applicant or partner.
+Connector Furthering relationships with core interested parties.
+Connecting project applicants and appropriate resources.
+Sharing data on underrepresented, disadvantaged and Tribal community needs for WASC and project use. - Broad-based outreach, such as tabling at events.
+Educator Hosting or supporting unique, action-based education events.
+Educating interested parties about SCWP goals, especially with underrepresented, disadvantaged and Native communities. - Delivering education about projects already submitted to the SCWP, or broad-based education about SCWP.